 As Dirty Freehub has grown, so have our costs.
 We are no longer that itty, bitty, little website!
 The site has over 275 route pages and 20,000 photos and operates in two regions of the world.
 Without sponsorship, we really wouldn’t be able to keep it up.
 Therefore, we encourage you to give our sponsors a first look when doing bike business.
 They really help make gravel cool!

-Visit Bend is a title sponsor of Dirty Freehub.
-We are sponsored by the organization and through the Bend Cultural Tourism Fund.
-If you are visiting our hometown of Bend, Oregon, Visit Bend has all the insider information including where to stay, where to eat, the local events … and other things to do in Bend when you aren’t busy riding your bike.
+Visit Bend is a title sponsor and was the first cooperate sponsor of Dirty Freehub.
+If you are visiting our hometown of Bend, Oregon, Visit Bend has all the insider information, including where to stay, where to eat, local events … and other things to do in Bend when you aren’t busy riding your bike.
+We so appreciate their support!

 Wahoo is a title sponsor of Dirty Freehub.
 They make gravel cool and easy!